Difference Between Theft, Robbery and Burglary

 Aggravated Offence – Robbery

-Aggravated Robbery is a criminal aggravated offence under Section 95 of the Crimes Act 1900 in New South Wales, Australia.
+Aggravated Robbery is a criminal aggravated offence under Section 95 of the Crimes Act 1900 (NSW).

 Burglary Offences

 The illegal entry into a home or building with the intention of committing a crime there, usually theft, is known as a burglary.
-In contrast to theft and robbery, burglary doesn’t necessitate face-to-face interaction with the victim.
+In contrast to theft and robbery, burglary does not necessitate face-to-face interaction with the victim.

 It may entail breaking and entering or gaining unauthorised access through a window or door that is open.
 The prosecution must show that the accused broke into a building or other piece of property with the intention of committing a crime there in order to get a conviction for burglary.